-Making your own elderflower cordial or liqueur is a way to remember spring, even in the depths of winter.
+Making your own elderflower cordial or liqueur is a way to remember that moment when spring becomes summer, even in the depths of winter.
 Elderflowers are the color of butter and smell sweet and just a bit spicy.
 Their beauty fades fast, however.
 You will need to pick them before noon, as the aroma fades once the afternoon sun hits the flowers.

 Time is also important: You want to make this liqueur within an hour or two of picking the flowers to get the best effect.